 The event dataset in Adobe Experience Platform to which you want to apply stitching must have two columns that help identify visitors:

 Stitching includes merging authenticated and unauthenticated user data.
 Ensure that you comply with applicable laws and regulations, including obtaining necessary end-user permissions, before activating stitching on an event dataset.
+See Define identity fields in the UI for more information.

 Once your organization meets all prerequisites and understands the limitations, you can follow these steps to start using stitching in Customer Journey Analytics: